ptoche/piketty/slidify/lectures/Chapter 09/index.md

 - In all the wealthy countries since the 1980s, the top 0.1% have experienced large increases in purchasing power, while the purchasing power of the average person has largely stagnated.
 - The transfer of income to the top 1 percent has been limited to 2 or 3 points of national income in continental Europe and Japan compared with 10 to 15 points in the United States &mdash; 5 to 7 times more.
 - In a country of 50 million adults (the United Kingdom, France, Italy today), the top 0.1% includes 50,000 people; the top 0.01% includes 5,000 people.
 These are select groups.
-- The divergence is striking because technological change has been the same more or less everywhere: in particular, the revolution in information technology has affected Japan, Germany, France, Sweden, and Denmark as much as the United States, Britain, and Canada.
+- The divergence is striking because technological change has been the same more or less everywhere: in particular, the revolution in information technology has affected Japan, Germany, France, Sweden, and Denmark as much as the United States, United Kingdom, and Canada.

 ---